kura/blackhole/docs/source/index.rst

 Running tests manually
 ----------------------

 Running tests manually is pretty simple, there is a Make target dedicated to it.

 The test suite relies on `unittest2` and `nose`, both if which get installed by the Make target during test running.

 ::

-    make tests
+    make test

 There is also a Make target for generating coverage::